AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/id-sync-file-based.md

 |  XYZ3017QvBddD-bLJS28DPxiqUfmIBxE3_55bvQJMLwregJU2M  | 2351382994  |
 |  XYZ3017q9r60kuHPOca_Ek-btCN2iu1HyVaUe0rd412TzbyCMw  | 4601584763  |

-Step 2: the DPUUIDs from DPID 12345 have been synced in step 1 with the Audience Manager UUIDs.
-What this ID sync will do is sync the DPUUIDs from DPID 67890 with the Audience Manager UUIDs from step 1.
+Step 2: the [!DNL DPUUID]s from [!DNL DPID] 12345 have been synced in step 1 with the Audience Manager [!DNL UUID]s.
+What this ID sync will do is sync the [!DNL DPUUID]s from [!DNL DPID] 67890 with the Audience Manager [!DNL UUID]s from step 1.

 <br/>